patrickmmartin/errorcodeNX/article.md

 some of the common concerns one would come up with and address them:

 * `error_id`s cannot be cases in ```switch``` statements
-    - we do not see this as much of an issue as this only applies to code using raw`error_id`, and not exceptions and there are two main use cases:
+    - we do not see this as much of an issue as this restriction only applies to code using raw`error_id`, and not exceptions and there are two main use cases:
     1. hand crafting the mapping between incompatible return statuses.
-       For this we propose it should not be necessary as `error_id` values would ideally only need to be thrown/returned and consumed
+       This use should not be necessary as `error_id` values would ideally only need to be thrown/returned and consumed
     2. finally reaching code responsible for handling a set of specific codes differently.
 In this case, chained ```if/else if``` blocks for integral types should suffice.

 * return additional info
-  - this is of course a natural consequence of using a pure `error_id` as an identity
+  - this restriction is of course a natural consequence of using a pure `error_id` as an identity
   - exception classes similar to `typed_error` of course allow as much context as one is prepared to pay for in each object instance
-  - if status need more context - conditions like "[file|table|foo] not found" being the most infuriating - then we have to leave it to the user to code up a solution to pass back more context
+  - if status need more context - conditions like "[file|table|foo] not found" being the most infuriating - then we have to leave it to the user to code up a solution to pass back more context.
+The same restriction applies when using integral results.

 * defend against abuse
   - in a C / C++ application, there is no way to completely prevent